Understanding your loan options

 Fixed-rate loans are generally 15, 20 or 30 years long.
 They provide a constant interest rate, and monthly principal and interest payment, for the life of your loan.
-The benefits of refinancing your home with a fixed-rate loan is:
+The benefits of refinancing your home with a fixed-rate loan are:

-- Your monthly principal and interest payments will be predictable for the entire life of your loan
+- Your monthly principal and interest payments will be predictable for the entire life of your loan.

-- You’ll be able to spread your payments out to lower your monthly principal and interest payment amount
+- You’ll be able to spread your payments out to lower your monthly principal and interest payment amount.

-- You won’t have to worry about mortgage rates rising
+- You won’t have to worry about mortgage rates rising.

 Adjustable-Rate Mortgages (ARM)

 Adjustable-rate mortgages generally offer a lower rate than a fixed-rate loan for the first five to seven years of your term.
 After that, your rate will change with the market index.
-Here are some benefits and drawbacks of refinancing your home using an adjustable-rate mortgage.
+Here are some benefits and drawbacks of refinancing your home using an adjustable-rate mortgage:

 - In the beginning of your loan term, your interest rate will be lower than a fixed-rate loan.
 This saves you money early on, which can be good if you’re not planning to stay in your home longer than the initial loan term.

-- Your payments can increase quite a bit when interest rates are rising
+- Your payments can increase quite a bit when interest rates are rising.

-- As the index goes up or down, your payments will also change at each scheduled adjustment date
+- As the index goes up or down, your payments will also change at each scheduled adjustment date.

-- There are "rate caps" to limit the amount your interest rate can go up or down
+- There are "rate caps" to limit the amount your interest rate can go up or down.

 Deciding between a fixed-rate and adjustable-rate loan depends on two key factors: